lyuen-confluent/cluster-linking-monitoring/README.md

 >>> done
 ```

-!
 This step only have to be run once.

-2. Execute the script "start.sh" to spin up the environment.
+2. Execute the script "start.sh" to start the environment.

 ```
 % ./start.sh